Shef raises $20M to expand its homemade meal delivery marketplace – TechCrunch

 Across all markets, though, the ordering process boils down to: pick a chef, order what you want a few days in advance (everything is done via pre-orders so chefs know exactly what they’ll need each day — it’s not an on-a-whim kind of thing), then heat it up upon arrival.

 But whether or not a service like this is even allowed to exist varies from place to place.
-Even in California where a relatively new statewide law allows home cooks to sell their goods, the final say (and the details of the implementation) comes down to each county.
+Even in California, where a relatively new statewide law allows home cooks to sell their goods, the final say (and the details of the implementation) comes down to each county.
 In many places, “homecooking” still requires getting access to a commercial kitchen.

-Shef co-founders Alvin Salehi and Joey Grassia don’t shy away from the legal challenges — in a chat earlier this week, they told me that they expect much of the funds they raised to go toward two things: figuring out how to get services like theirs legalized in more markets (they’ve hired Danielle Merida, former General Counsel for TaskRabbit, to help there), and to onboard chefs as those new markets come online.
+Shef co-founders Alvin Salehi and Joey Grassia don’t shy away from the legal challenges — in a chat earlier this week, they told me that they expect much of the funds they raised to go toward two things: figuring out how to get services like theirs legalized in more markets (they’ve hired Danielle Merida, former general counsel for TaskRabbit, to help there), and to onboard chefs as those new markets come online.

-The company says they currently have over 12,000 home chefs on their wait list, with that number ballooning as the pandemic shuttered restaurants around the country.
+The company says they currently have more than 12,000 home chefs on their wait list, with that number ballooning as the pandemic shuttered restaurants around the country.
 Each chef they bring on to the platform goes through a 150-step onboarding process, including a food safety certification exam and food quality assessment.

 “We want to be able to expand the services to as many people as possible, because so many people need it,” Salehi tells me.
 “But it takes resources to be able to do that effectively, and most importantly, to do that safely.”

-Shef is currently live in the Bay Area, Austin, Boston, Chicago, Houston, Seattle, and New York, with plans to roll out in new markets… well, as soon as they can.
+Shef is currently live in the Bay Area, Austin, Boston, Chicago, Houston, Seattle and New York, with plans to roll out in new markets… well, as soon as they can.